HuyaneMatsu/Koishi/koishi/plugins/market_place_core/README.md

 - `CUSTOM_ID_MARKET_PLACE_OFFER_BUILDER`
 - `CUSTOM_ID_MARKET_PLACE_OFFER_RP`

-The builder one can be used from externally reference teh market place offer.
+The builder one can be used from externally reference the market place offer.
 While the regex pattern is used to handle it by the `market_place_command` plugin.